• Home

 Advocacy Center

-Ohio's budget season is underway with many education and school-psychology provisions up for debate and funding consideration.
-Between now and June 30, lawmakers in the House and then the Senate will make changes to the initial budget proposal from Gov. Mike DeWine.
 As your advocate in the Statehouse, OSPA has created this page to arm you with the tools to advocate for your profession and the children you serve in a variety of ways.
+We also welcome you to join the Advocacy Committee to keep abreast of our work.

 When engaging in advocacy, you have a number of options for contacting elected officials.
 You may: